 A: If you have read this guide carefully, you must have got the answer.
 If you are not satisfied with the built-in reading app, you can have some alternative options which are focusing on reading PDF.
 For instance: Adobe Reader, PDF Reader, ezPDF Reader.

 Q: How to get Kindle eBooks on Nexus 7?

 A: - Option One: As Nexus 7 is an Android-based tablet, and Amazon offers an official Android reading app, therefore you can just install the Kindle for Android app on your Nexus 7.
 Just search "Kindle" in Google Play app market where you can get it.

 - Option Two: If you don't like reading books throught Kindle app, then you need to convert your purchased Kindle books to DRM-free ePub books, then you can read it with any app you like.

-For converting purchased Kindle books to ePub, you can refer to this product and it can help you.
+For converting purchased Kindle books to ePub, you can refer to this guide and it can help you.

 After you get the DRM free ePub books, all you need to do is transferring them to your Nexus 7.
 We have provided you 3 ways to tranfer books to Nexus 7.